-Development of the 2022 CVFPP Update was informed by a robust, multi-year communications and engagement process that involved frequent discussions with State, federal, Tribal, and regional partners.
+Development of the 2022 CVFPP Update was informed by a robust, multi-year communications and engagement process that involved frequent discussions with State, federal, Tribal, regional, and local partners.
 DWR and CVFPB's approach represents a continuation of previous efforts that involved robust engagement during the development and adoption of the 2017 CVFPP Update, as well as DWR and CVFPB's commitment to regularly share CVFPP-related information.
 Continuing these successful engagement strategies has provided partners and other public interests with the familiarity and consistency that fosters shared understanding and effective collaboration.

-Central Valley partners and other public interests engaged in the development the 2022 CVFPP Update include:
+Central Valley partners and other public interests engaged in development of the 2022 CVFPP Update include:

-- Federal partner agencies (the USACE, FEMA, U.S. Bureau of Reclamation) - Native American Tribes

-- Resource agencies (U.S Fish and Wildlife Service, National Marine Fisheries Service, California Department of Fish and Wildlife) - Other State agencies and initiatives - Regional flood management planning leads - Local agencies - State, federal, and local elected officials - Agricultural community (including groups such as the California Farm Bureau Federation, county farm bureaus, and landowners) - Environmental community (including non-governmental organizations such as American Rivers, River Partners, CalTrout, Trout Unlimited, Environmental Defense Fund, and The Nature Conservancy) - General public
+- Federal partner agencies (the USACE, FEMA, U.S. Bureau of Reclamation [Reclamation]). - Native American Tribes. - Resource agencies (U.S Fish and Wildlife Service [USFWS], National Marine Fisheries Service [NMFS], California Department of Fish and Wildlife [CDFW]). - Other State agencies and initiatives. - Regional flood management planning leads. - Local agencies. - State, federal, and local elected officials. - Agricultural community (including groups such as the California Farm Bureau Federation, county farm bureaus, and landowners). - Environmental community (including non-governmental organizations such as American Rivers, River Partners, CalTrout, Trout Unlimited, Environmental Defense Fund, and The Nature Conservancy). - General public.